Streamflow data anomaly

 -

-.
-This means that the subsequent operations will be performed on each group of rows that have the samePFAF_ID
+.groupby(['PFAF_ID', 'month']): After filtering, we grouped by the columnsPFAF_IDandmonth.
+This means that the subsequent operations will be performed on each group of rows that have the samePFAF_IDandmonth.

-: The resulting Series, which contains the mean values, is renamed toclimatology_mean
+.rename('climatology_mean'): The resulting Series, which contains the mean values, is renamed toclimatology_mean.

 Step 3